Thuynh808/Qualys-Quest-Analysis/README.md

       - Under the `Rows` section, select `Sort by` and choose `Severity`
     - Now let's rename this table as `Vulnerability Title`

-  - We should now have a table with the vulnerability title with severity levels 4 and 5.
+  - We should now have a table of the vulnerability titles with severity levels 4 and 5.

 ![pivot](https://i.imgur.com/z2Npo3a.png)<br><br>
 ![pivot](https://i.imgur.com/kbXXqnH.png)<br><br>

-  - **Step 5: Categroy Pivot Table**
+  - **Step 5: Category Pivot Table**
     - Now we'll create another pivot table to show the amount of vulnerabilities by their categories.
     - First, lets right-click on the previous table and choose `Duplicate`
     - We can see a duplicate table has been created